Maj0o/google-homepage/README.md

 # google-homepage

-Trying to recreate the google webpage
+First attempt at blindly building the google webpage